-In a video on his YouTube channel, Ted Forbes launches the first of a series of assignments.
+In a video on his YouTube channel, Ted Forbes launched the first of a series of assignments.
 As an avid follower of his videos, I decided to join.
 The topic is “Variations”, the assignment is to take ten shots at the same scene.
-This is how it went (see the complete portfolio here).
+This is how it went.

 With the first two pictures, I cheated.
 I cheat a lot, cheating is my default way of doing assignments: I always try to stretch the rules, play with them, push their boundaries – I just can’t help.
-In this case it was probably just laziness because I already took those shots for a previous post so I found myself with a topic and 20% of the work done (yes, I know, I know).
+In this case it was probably just laziness because I already had taken those shots for a previous post so I found myself with a topic and 20% of the work done (yes, this is the wrong kind of cheating – but it made me start).

 The third one is a picture I wouldn’t ever think of taking if it wasn’t for this assignment and as it turned out I like it so much it became my profile picture on many social media.
 It required me to put my camera on a tripod and to use a remote: so it wasn’t just the “thinking” but also the need to move my lazy ass and set a couple of things up.